 How do I create my own audit policies?

 Tenable has made documentation available for writing custom audit policies as well as several command line tools and very detailed example policies.
 In most cases, Tenable customers have been able to use the default audit policies and remove unneeded tests.
 In cases where more detail is needed than the current example tests, Tenable has documented examples for each type of Unix and Windows audit point.
 These can be modified with values that are in line with your organization’s configuration guidelines.
-The documentation is available on our Tenable Support Portal on the "Downloads" page.
+The documentation is available in the PDF on the Nessus Documentation area of our website.

 Can the audit policies test for "XYZ"?